Laura Fuentes

 • Pumpkin pie spice: gives every bite a taste of fall!
 You can also use cinnamon if you’re out.

-• Milk: traditional or your favorite non-dairy alternative.
+• Milk: regular or non-dairy work here.

-• Pumpkin puree: for pumpkin flavor and moisture.
+• Pumpkin puree: not pumpkin pie filling.

 How to Make Gluten-Free Pumpkin Pancakes